skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 - External metadata.
 Libpas never puts information about a free object inside that object.
 The metadata is always elsewhere.
 So, there's no way for a use-after-free to corrupt libpas's understanding of memory.
 - Multiple heap configurations.
 Not all programs want the same time-memory trade-off.
-Some malloc users have very bizarre requirements, like what JavaScriptCore does with its ExecutableAllocator.
+Some malloc users have very bizarre requirements, like what CyberScriptCore does with its ExecutableAllocator.
 The goal is to support all kinds of special allocator needs simultaneously in one library.
 - Boatloads of heaps.
 Libpas was written with the dream of obviating the need for ownership type systems or other compiler approaches to fixing the type-safety of use-after-frees.
 This means that we need one heap per